canonical/starbase/HACKING.rst

 We use a large number of tools for our project.
 Most of these are installed for you with tox, but you'll need to install:

 - Python 3.8 (default on Ubuntu 20.04, available on Ubuntu 22.04 through the deadsnakes_ PPA) with setuptools.
-- tox_ version 4 or later
+- tox_ version 4 or later.
+(3.8+ will automatically provision a v4 virtualenv)
 - Pyright_ (it's recommended you install with ``snap install --classic pyright``)
 - ShellCheck_  (also available via snap: ``snap install shellcheck``)

-Once you have both of those installed, you can install the necessary virtual environments for this repository using tox.
+Once you have all of those installed, you can install the necessary virtual environments for this repository using tox.

 Other tools
 ###########